conal/talk-2012-reimagining-matrices/README.md

 # Reimagining matrices

-I gave this talk [at the Hacker Dojo in Mountain View, California on Nov 15, 2012](http://www.meetup.com/haskellhackersathackerdojo/events/88293102/).
+I gave this talk [at the Hacker Dojo in Mountain View, California on November 15, 2012](http://www.meetup.com/haskellhackersathackerdojo/events/88293102/).

+You can find [the slides (PDF)](http://conal.net/talks/reimagining-matrices.pdf) in [my talks folder](http://conal.net/talks/).